 Dog-Friendly Things to Do in Palm Springs

 Palm Springs is more dog-welcoming than most desert cities its size.
-The culture leans toward it.
-Here's where you can actually go:
+Here's where you can go:

-Palm Springs Dog Park — Ruth Hardy Park has a dedicated off-leash dog area that's well-maintained and busy enough that your dog will have someone to run with.
-It's centrally located and free.
+Palm Springs Dog Park: Ruth Hardy Park has a dedicated off-leash area that's well-maintained and busy enough that your dog will have someone to run with.
+Centrally located and free.
 The park itself is a good morning spot for humans too.

 Address: 700 Tamarisk Rd, Palm Springs, CA 92262